Find Affordable College Courses

 $60,006 Average Tuition & Fees

 Brandeis University landed the #9 spot in the 2023 rankings for the best value natural resources and conservation programs.
-Located in the small city of Waltham, Brandeis is a private not-for-profit school with a moderately-sized student population.
+Located in the city of Waltham, Brandeis is a private not-for-profit college with a medium-sized student population.

 Brandeis undergraduate students pay an average of $60,006 in in-state tuition and fees each year.
 On average, natural resources and conservation graduates from Brandeis take out $26,849 in student loans while working on their degree.